pgxcentre/COLCOT-CH-scripts/README.md

 ### 4 - Chip filtering

 Variants were flagged as CHIP (or whitelisted) if they match a pre-specified list of putative CHIP variants as in Vlasschaert et al.
+R version 4.1.2 was used and required packages are listed in [R_session_info.txt](https://github.com/pgxcentre/COLCOT-CH-scripts/blob/main/R_session_info.txt)

 ``` bash
 cd ./chip_filtering